What is a competitive analysis?

 For which keywords does their website rank?
 Is your website ranking for the exact keywords?
 Which ones are missing?
 Which are their most successful keywords?
 How do they compare to your most successful keywords?
-Are there any obvious keyword gaps in your site that your competitors are covering well?
-Which of your competitors’ webpages get the most organic traffic?
+Are there any obvious keyword gaps in your site that your competitors cover well?
+Which of your competitors’ web pages get the most organic traffic?
 How many inbound links do they have to their content?

 Examining popular keywords, linking strategies, and webpage topics can (and should) help direct your SEO efforts.

-Reviewing your competitors’ marketing behavior can reveal valuable opportunities and potential threats for your own business.
+Reviewing your competitors’ marketing behavior can reveal valuable opportunities and potential threats to your own business.